Endpoint Detection & Response

 - Build custom detections for threats specific to your organization

-- Create runbooks for every detection, so your team knows exactly how to respond
+- Author runbooks for every detection, so your team knows exactly how to respond

-- Review findings and provide context before escalating
+- Triage findings and add context before they reach your team

 Supported EDR Platforms